 Kruger National Park needs little introduction.
 It is the largest national park in South Africa, located on the north eastern edge of the country.
 This area of the world is real wildlife territory, with animals crossing freely between the main park and surrounding reserves.
 It is one of the best places to visit in Africa to view wildlife and is known for thriving populations of elephants, giraffe, lion, leopard, rhino wild dog, zebra and other planes game like antelope.
 Here you are surrounded by nature every moment of the day, off the beaten track, waking up early to enjoy the calmness of the bush and enjoying evenings around the campfire, under the stars.

 During your stay, you will have weekends off to make the most of your time in South Africa.
 Some students enjoy relaxing by the pool with a good book, whilst others head out to do extra activities including visiting wildlife sanctuaries such as the great Moholoholo Rehab Centre) to help care for rescued wildlife.
 We run daytrips through the world famous Panorama Route, a breath-taking drive through the mountains of the Mpumalanga province, centred around the Blyde River Canyon, (the 3rdlargest canyon in the world) and a chance to explore waterfalls and sleepy historic towns.

-The cost of this course is £2200 for two weeks.
+2025: The cost of this course is £2400 for two weeks.
+Conservaiton fees are included.